nancypaucar/DH150-2020W/README.md

 ### 4: Consistency and standards
 ###### Examples:

-Cons: Different font heights and text colores make a lack of clear headlines and clickable text, No text or documentation on Devotional page,
+Cons: Different font heights and text colors create a lack of clear headlines and clickable text, No text or documentation on Devotional page,

 There are two main tab bars.
-There is one at the top and bottom of every page in the site which is confusing for the user since the bottom bar has additional unknown use icons and the bottom main tab mar doesnt have drop down options like the top main tab bar, The map on the contacts page is very small to see and hard to identify streets in real life
+There is one at the top and bottom of every page in the site which is confusing for the user since the bottom bar has additional unknown use icons and the bottom main tab mar doesnt have drop down options like the top main tab bar,

 Severity rating (2)